sumbach/modern-cljs/doc/tutorial-14.md

 in the `app` definition.
 By moving the `app` definition to the `modern-cljs.core` namespace we should be able to resolve the cyclic issue.

-Following is the modified content of the `remotes.clj` file where we have removed both the reference to the `modern-cljs.core` namespace and the `app` symbol definition.
+Following is the modified content of `remotes.clj` where we have removed both the reference to the `modern-cljs.core` namespace and the `app` symbol definition.